-It is true that business communications today is about more than just a phone, fax and e-mail account.
-The multitude of real-time applications available from Twitter to Unified Communications (News – Alert) have enabled users to connect, communicate and collaborate wherever they are and for whatever reason.
+It is true that business communications today is about more than just a phone, fax, and e-mail account.
+The multitude of real-time applications available from Twitter to Unified Communications (News – Alert) has enabled users to connect, communicate and collaborate wherever they are and for whatever reason.
 The fact of the matter, however, is that the desktop phone is here to stay.

 For those who love their IP phones, this is good news as the future holds significant potential for desktop phones.
 They might be connected to something more elaborate than an office telephone system or they might be used for unified communications and voice drive applications, but the possibilities are virtually endless.